 Woodford Reserve is proudly one of the most environmental distilleries in the USA.
 They have set aside 10 acres of land on the property to restore native grasses.
 They also promote environmentally friendly activities such as recycling and composting.

-The distillery has multiple different tours available.
-Some tours are more beginner-friendly, while others take up to 2 hours.
-There is even a National Landmark tour available where guests can learn more about the history of Woodford Reserve’s legacy.
+The distillery offers multiple tours.
+Some are beginner-friendly, while others take up to 2 hours.
+There is even a National Landmark tour available, where guests can learn more about the history of Woodford Reserve’s legacy.

 5: George Dickel – Tullahoma, TN